Amazon’s Alexa Accelerator introduces its third startup class

 The 2019 program will take place between July and October, Amazon says, culminating in a Demo Day on October 15.

 The Alexa Accelerator is a part of Amazon’s $200 million Alexa Fund, which launched in 2015 and which has contributed venture capital to more than 35 startups including Rachio, Vesper, Owlet, Adero, Ring, Sphero, Twine, and Hatch Baby.
-Amazon and Techstars invest an initial $20,000 in each company for 6 percent equity stake, with potential for an additional $100,000 convertible note.
+Amazon and Techstars invest an initial $20,000 in each company for a 6% equity stake, with potential for an additional $100,000 convertible note.